SteeltoeOSS/Steeltoe/src/SteelToe.Discovery.Client/README.md

 [Release or Release Candidate feed](https://www.nuget.org/) - https://www.nuget.org/

-## Basic ASP.NET 5 Usage
+## Basic ASP.NET Core Usage
 You should have a good understanding of how the new .NET [Configuration model](http://docs.asp.net/en/latest/fundamentals/configuration.html) works before starting to use the client.
 A basic understanding of the `ConfigurationBuilder` and how to add providers to the builder is necessary in order to configure the client.
-You should also have a good understanding of how the ASP.NET 5 [Startup](https://docs.asp.net/en/latest/fundamentals/startup.html) class is used in configuring the application services and the middleware used in the app.
+You should also have a good understanding of how the ASP.NET Core [Startup](https://docs.asp.net/en/latest/fundamentals/startup.html) class is used in configuring the application services and the middleware used in the app.
 Specfically pay particular attention to the usage of the `Configure` and `ConfigureServices` methods.
 Its also important you have a good understanding of how to setup and use a Spring Cloud Eureka Server.
 Detailed information on its usage can be found [here](http://projects.spring.io/spring-cloud/docs/1.0.3/spring-cloud.html#spring-cloud-eureka-server).

 In order to use the Discovery client you need to do the following:
 ```